I took a couple of days to recover from the whirlwind of the last two weeks, and wanted to wrap up my thoughts on Tomás’ latest visit:

 When you first start tango, we simply advise you to wear shoes that strap securely to your feet, have non-marking soles, and are easy to pivot in.

 (Or not!
-At Siempre Tango Ottawa, we don’t have a problem with women wearing flats for class and practice, or even to dance socially.
-Our priority is helping you to take care of your feet for a long dancing life.)
+At Siempre Tango Ottawa, we don’t have a problem with women wearing flats for classes, prácticas, and the milonga.
+Your priority should be taking care of your feet for a long dancing life.)

 The soles of tango shoes are usually made of leather.
 This is the most versatile surface, and you can pivot on just about anything that’s not rubberized.
 Some tango shoes have suede soles, which are also good for pivots but require maintenance.

-If you find a pair of ballroom or salsa shoes that works for you, stay with those.
-However, shoes made specifically for tango shoes are different:
+If you find a pair of ballroom or salsa shoes that works for you, no problem!
+However, women’s shoes made specifically for tango are different:

 The metal shank in between the insole and the outsole is shorter than that for ballroom shoes.